Istanbul election rerun: Opposition candidate wins key mayoral race | DW | 23.06.2019

 "This is not just an election for mayor of Istanbul — it is a day to amend injustices," the 49-year-old said.

-Concerned about possible election fraud, the opposition has mobilized numerous election monitors from across Turkey to observe Sunday's polls and counting.
+Concerned about possible election fraud, the opposition had mobilized numerous election monitors from across Turkey to observe Sunday's polls and counting.

 Erdogan has tightened his grip on power since a failed military coup in 2015, launching a crackdown on rights groups, civil society and opposition activists.